ISENBECK66/X-NetMed/README.md

 ---

-# Deployment 1 - Docker and flask: a local implementation!
+# Deployment 1 - Docker and flask
+## A local implementation!
 ---
 ##### Prerequisite :
 ---